HousamKak/integriting-frontend/README.md

 5. The application will open in your browser at [http://localhost:3000](http://localhost:3000)

-> **Note**: For local development without Docker, you may need to set environment variables manually or use the deployment scripts from the `integriting-deployment` folder.
+> **Note**: For production deployment, always use the Docker-based approach from the `integriting-deployment` folder for proper environment variable management.

 ## 🧩 Component Architecture